suryaraj1/suryaraj1/README.md

 <!-- - below its very messy will fix it -->
 ### A bit more about me
-- 🖥️ Before joining Hyland, I was a software engineer at [workat.tech](https://workat.tech)
+- 🖥️ &nbsp; Before joining Hyland, I was a software engineer at [workat.tech](https://workat.tech).
-- 📘 Reading **Almanack of Naval Ravikant** atm
+- 📘 &nbsp; Reading **Almanack of Naval Ravikant** atm.
-- 📰 I prefer writing blogs whenever I come across something new in tech.
+- 📰 &nbsp; I prefer writing blogs whenever I come across something new in tech.
-- 🎵 Love to listen to music
+- 🍕 &nbsp; Music, cooking & startups.
-- 🔧 Planning to start contributing to OSS
+- 🔧 &nbsp; Planning to start contributing to OSS.

 ---